smlgit/fpbinary/release/building_and_releasing.rst

 Security File
 -------------

-For the release/build scripts to get access to the various online services, a .json file must be placed in the release directory with the following structure:
+For the release/build scripts to get access to the various online services, a file named *security.json* file must be placed in the release directory with the following structure:

 .. code-block:: python